 A couple of years ago I bought two bizarre T-shirts from an obscure, Japanese website.
 See them here.
 Does anyone know where I can find this site again? [more inside]

 A few years ago I found an entertaining article online, where the author described playing Sims 2 to make life as difficult as possible for his main character.
 I seem to remember that he made the character colossally ugly, and that he made the house into a maze of twist little passages, all alike.
 I can't seem to find the article on the basis of these clues, though; does anyone remember this better than I do?

+I'm looking to keep in tune with the funny side of life and even improve my sense of humour.
+Basically I find if I regularly read jokes I seem to enjoy life more and even start making ones up myself.
 I like using rss to keep up with my favourite sites and I really love the idea of a website where people submit new jokes everyday and they are put into a feed which I can easily access.
 Does anything like this exist?